-Certain subsidiaries of the Issuer (namely, ENCE Energía, S.L.U., ENCE Energía Huelva, S.L.U., Celulosa Energía S.A.U., ENCE Energía Extremadura, S.L.U. and their respective subsidiaries) will each be designated as Unrestricted Subsidiaries within the meaning of the Indenture.
+Certain subsidiaries of the Issuer (namely, Ence Energía, S.L.U., Ence Energía Huelva, S.L.U., Celulosa Energía, S.A.U., Ence Energía Extremadura, S.L.U. and their respective subsidiaries) will each be designated as Unrestricted Subsidiaries within the meaning of the Indenture.
 As a result, certain transactions with such Unrestricted Subsidiaries will be subject to the covenant described under "Description of the Notes-Certain Covenants-Transactions with Affiliates."
 However, this covenant is subject to a number of exceptions for transactions that are conducted in accordance with past practice or in the ordinary course of business, including:

-- a intragroup loan between the the Issuer, as lender, and ENCE Energía, S.L.U., as borrower, as further described under "Description of Other Indebtedness-Loan from the Issuer to an Unrestricted Subsidiary"; the aggregate amount outstanding as at December 31, 2015 is €69.7 million. - a credit line of up to € 7.0 million provided by the Issuer to ENCE Energía, S.L.U. to indemnify ENCE Energía Huelva, S.L.U. and ENCE Energía Extremadura, S.L.U. for expenses that could arise as the result of the cancellation of leases on land that was previously used for the development of energy crops, as further described under "Management's Discussion and Analysis of Financial Condition and Results of Operations- Off-Balance Sheet Arrangements" and "Description of Other Indebtedness- Unrestricted Group Financing Arrangements-Credit Line from Issuer to ENCE Energía, S.L.U."; - the tax guarantee granted by the Issuer in conjunction with certain project finance indebtedness of the Unrestricted Group, as further described under "Description of Other Indebtedness-Unrestricted Group Financing Arrangements-Tax Guarantee" (in addition, the Issuer is the holding company of the tax group for all subsidiaries located in Spain (including both Restricted Subsidiaries and Unrestricted Subsidiaries); - the ongoing process to transfer the Biomass Boiler (including certain ancillary equipment) from the Restricted Group to the Unrestricted Group, which is expected to be completed by no later than 2016; and
+- the € 73.6 million intragroup loan between the Issuer, as lender, and Ence Energía, S.L.U., as borrower, as further described under "Description of Other Indebtedness-Loan from the Issuer to an Unrestricted Subsidiary"; - the tax guarantee granted by the Issuer in conjunction with certain project finance indebtedness of the Unrestricted Group, as further described under "Description of Other Indebtedness-Unrestricted Group Financing Arrangements-Tax Guarantee" (in addition, the Issuer is the holding company of the tax group for all subsidiaries located in Spain (including both Restricted Subsidiaries and Unrestricted Subsidiaries));